Crafts, Folk Art & Artisanry

 |Hispanic or Latino||2|

-Americans aren’t the only ones with an interest in Folk Art.
+Students from other countries are interested in Folk Art, too.
 About 9.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea